5 components of a fitness lifestyle

 Whenever our bodies do not have adequate resources such as when we are restricting calories or carbohydrates, stress hormones such as cortisol and adrenaline increase to make up for the shortfall.
 This is a perfectly normal and important process however these stress hormones do this by breaking down the body to make energy.
 If these are elevated long term this is not healthy.
 You can think of this as an emergency backup system, fine for short durations but not good for prolonged periods.

 The healthier you are the better you will be able to deal with stress.
-When you have a healthy metabolism and good hormonal health, with adequate supplies of energy to respond to stress, the better your body will be able to return to a more parasympathetic state.
+When you have a healthy metabolism and good hormonal health, with adequate supplies of energy to respond to stress, your body will be able to return to a more parasympathetic state.
 This is the ‘rest and digest’ part of your nervous system.
 The more unhealthy you are, the more stress can affect you and the longer it will take to deal with the stress and return to baseline.

 Stress is not simply a mental thing.
 The bio-energetic model of health defines stress as anything where the energy demands of the stressor exceed the energy the body has available to be able to respond to the stressor and then recover.